• Skip to primary navigation

 Why you will love this recipe:

-• These healthy pumpkin chocolate muffins have the best flavour with hints of cinnamon and with maple syrup.
+• These healthy pumpkin chocolate chip muffins have the best flavour with hints of cinnamon and maple syrup.
+They do not have a strong pumpkin flavour, so even if you don't like pumpkin you will still love them.

-• These gluten free dairy free pumpkin muffins are surprisingly simple and easy to make in one bowl.
+• These pumpkin muffins are surprisingly quick and easy to make and since they are made in one bowl the clean up is so simple.

-• They make a great breakfast, snack or healthy treat.
+• They make a great breakfast, snack or healthy treat, just like my gluten-free chocolate chip zucchini muffins and gluten-free orange chocolate chip muffins.

 • These paleo pumpkin muffins freeze really well and are perfect for meal prep.

-• Want an even easier pumpkin treat?
-Make edible pumpkin chocolate chip cookie dough instead!
+Want an even easier pumpkin treat?
+Make pumpkin mousse or pumpkin Rice Krispie treats instead.

-• Tapioca Flour - to give these muffins the most light and fluffy texture.
-I have not tried substituting this for any other four and I don't recommend trying.
+• Tapioca Flour - this is also known as tapioca starch and is used to give these muffins the most light and fluffy texture.
 Note that tapioca flour and cassava flour are not the same thing, so don't confuse the two.

 • Spices: ground cinnamon, nutmeg, cloves, allspice and sea salt - this combination of spices gives these muffins that perfect fall flavour.

 • Pumpkin puree - you can either make your own or use canned pumpkin puree.
-This is to add delicious pumpkin flavour and moisture to these muffins.
-Just don't use pumpkin pie filling for these muffins.
+This is to add the delicious pumpkin flavour and more moisture to these muffins.
+Just don't use pumpkin pie filling as it's too sweet.

-• Coconut milk- to add more moisture and healthy fats to the muffins.
+• Coconut milk- to add more moisture and a nice sweet flavour to the muffins.
+I recommend using full fat coconut milk for the best taste.
 You could swap this for another dairy free milk or even dairy milk if you tolerate dairy.

-• Maple syrup - one of my favourite natural sweeteners that adds a delicious richness and depth to these muffins.
+• Maple syrup - one of my favourite natural sweeteners that adds a delicious richness and depth to these muffins while keeping them refined sugar free.

-• Coconut oil - to add moisture and help these muffins get that perfect crumbly texture when they bake.
+• Coconut oil - to add moisture and help these gluten-free pumpkin chocolate chip muffins get that perfect crumbly texture when they bake.

 • Eggs - a key ingredient to help these muffins rise.
 I have not tried using any egg replacers for this recipe and do not recommend it.
 This is not a vegan pumpkin muffin recipe.